 Husband of Texas social media influencer receiving death threats, report says

-The husband of a Texas social media influencer whose naked body was discovered along a west Houston roadway said he’s received death threats since the tragic news broke and rejected the notion that he and his wife had a fight on the night she went missing, according to a recent report.
+The husband of a Texas social media influencer Alexis Sharkey, whose naked corpse was discovered along a west Houston roadway over the weekend, said he’s received death threats since the tragic news broke and rejected the notion that he and his wife had a fight on the night she went missing, according to a recent report.

-Tom Sharkey told local news station ABC13 his wife, Alexis, was unhappy and "stressed" before she left their house on Friday.
+Tom Sharkey told local news station ABC13 his wife was unhappy and "stressed" before she left their house on Friday.
 The next say, the 26-year-old’s body was discovered by a city public works employee who reported seeing feet in some bushes along the street, according to the news station.
 But Sharkey insisted he was the one who was “building her back up.”

 “Sir, my wife was an amazing woman.
 She really was.
 There's always other sides to everything.
 I was the one holding her, cuddling her,” he said, according to the report.
 "I don't need to set the record straight.
 I'll let it play out the way it is.
 I know what my life was with my wife."